Consumer Health Librarian of the Year Award

 - any further information which may assist the jury in the evaluation of the nomination and the selection of the recipient; and

-- up to three letters of support may be attached to the nomination.
+- up to three letters of support may be included.

 Have a question?
 Contact MLA's awards coordinator.